 My Regular Chocolate Fudge Cupcake is one of the most popular here at Spinach Tiger.

-The Gluten Free Chocolate Fudge Cupcake is wonderful and that recipe is here along wiht a chocolate fudge frosting.
+The Gluten Free Chocolate Fudge Cupcake is wonderful and that recipe is here along with a chocolate fudge frosting.

 The regular Chocolate Fudge Cupcake is incredible, but makes 4 dozen cupcakes (great for parties).
 I’ve listed it here again making only two dozen mid-sized cupcakes for your convenience.

 The Easy Chocolate Ganache Recipe